DipakPaudel2056/webscraping/Readme.md

 # 🔏 Day-4
+✅ instantiate the mysql server to store these findings I have successfully connected and programmatically saved the data from csv to the database and also done some modification.
+- ✔️ fix the issue with the shoe sizes label in product page
+- ✔️ Do some python leetcodes

+#🔏 Day-5
-✔️ instantiate the mysql server to store these findings ✔️ fix the issue with the shoe sizes label in product page ✔️ Do some python leetcodes
+- ✔️ fix the issue with the shoe sizes label in product page
+- ✔️ Do some python leetcodes